Your Registration has been done successfully.

 The trek is of a medium grade and requires a certain level of fitness.

 Duration: 1 day

-Monsoons in Maharashtra is something to look out for.
+Monsoons in Maharashtra are something to look out for.
 Some people may get sick of the pouring rain, but if you are someone who enjoys it then trekking to Ratangad will be an amazing and rewarding experience for you.
-Monsoon season brings with itself fresh air and being away from city life and amidst the glories of nature is something that shouldn’t be taken for granted during this time.
+Monsoon season brings with itself fresh air and being away from city life and amidst the glories of nature is something that shouldn't be taken for granted during this time.
 The base village for Ratangad trek is the village of Ratanwadi.
-Also, situated here is Lord Shiva’s temple Amruteshwar.
+Also, situated here is Lord Shiva's temple Amruteshwar.
 The trek starts off quite easily amidst the fields.
 After crossing the dam on Pravara lake the trail starts ascending.

 The path from here goes through dense forests, which will be in full bloom during the monsoon season.
 Seriously, you wouldn't want to be anywhere else during this magical time.
 After crossing the forests and the clearing the trail leads to a rocky path.

 This is where extreme care is required especially during a monsoon trek.
 Although you don't have to climb rocks, as there are steels ladders that lead straight into the cave of Ratangad fort, climbing the stairs might prove a challenge itself.
 The rain will make the stairs slippery, and also, some stairs are broken along the way, so you will need to watch your step.

 After reaching the cave another hour's trekking will lead to the highest point of the trek, 'eye of the needle' or 'Nedhe'.
 From here you can marvel at the sight in front of you.
 Looking at the panoramic view of surrounding peaks covered with fog will be immensely pleasing.
 As you look down you will see the valley stretching beneath you, and the Bhandardara dam will also make for a beautiful sight.